UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Carbon water filters rely on adsorption, where contaminants stick to the carbon surface like a magnet, rather than absorption like a sponge.

-Think of adsorption like a magnet.
-As water navigates the complex maze of pores within the carbon, contaminants are attracted to the carbon’s surface.
-Because of the chemical attraction between the carbon and organic compounds, impurities stick to the walls of the pores while the clean water molecules pass right through.
-This process allows you to improve your home water quality significantly without using harsh chemicals or energy-intensive machinery.
+Because of the strong chemical attraction between the carbon and volatile organic compounds, impurities adhere tightly to the walls of the pores.
+Meanwhile, the clean, purified water molecules pass right through the maze and out of your faucet.
+This elegant process allows you to improve your home water quality significantly without relying on harsh chemical additives or energy-intensive machinery.

 Diagram comparing Granular Carbon (GAC) and Carbon Block water filters.